Maggie Barry

-Margaret Mary Barry ONZM (born 5 October 1959), generally known as Maggie Barry, is a New Zealand politician and former member of the House of Representatives, first elected in the 2011 general election.
-She is a member of the National Party, and was the Minister for Conservation, Seniors Citizens, and Arts, Culture and Heritage in the Fifth National Government.
+Margaret Mary Barry ONZM (born 5 October 1959), generally known as Maggie Barry, is a New Zealand radio and television presenter and politician.

+As a member of the National Party Barry was elected to the House of Representatives in the 2011 general election for the seat of North Shore.
+During her term in the Fifth National Government she was the Minister for Conservation, Seniors Citizens, and Arts, Culture and Heritage.
+In 2020 she did not seek reelection.

 Barry has had a long career in broadcasting, including gardening shows, and has a rose named after her.

 Early life

 Barry's father was an accountant for the railways, and her mother was a florist.
 Both were strict Catholics.
 Barry was born in Wellington and went to Erskine College, a Roman Catholic school in Wellington.

 Broadcasting career

 Barry was a radio and television presenter for over 30 years.
 She began her broadcasting career in 1986 on National Radio's Morning Report and moved on to Nine to Noon in 1990.
 In 1992 she was a news interviewer for TV2's Counterpoint, and she was news presenter for Primetime in 1993.

 Barry's garden show, originally titled Palmers Garden Show but renamed to Maggie's Garden Show, ran on TV ONE from 1991 to 2003, with her as co-producer and presenter.
 Featured were ‘bug man’ Ruud Kleinpaste, gardening experts Bill Ward, Jack Hobbs, Gordon Collier and Professor Thomas William Walker ("John Walker").
 She also produced several television documentaries.
 In the 1996 Queen's Birthday Honours, Barry was appointed an Officer of the New Zealand Order of Merit, for services to broadcasting.

 Barry has written for the New Zealand Listener since 2007, producing a fortnightly gardening column and occasional interview articles.
 She hosted Radio Live Drive from March 2009 to December 2010.